mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

 ### Update statuses {#update-statuses}

-A message surface update can have the following statuses:
+A channel surface update can have the following statuses:

-* **[!UICONTROL Processing]**: The message surface update has been submitted and is going through several verifications steps.
+* **[!UICONTROL Processing]**: The channel surface update has been submitted and is going through several verifications steps.
-* **[!UICONTROL Success]**: The updated message surface has been verified and can be selected to create messages.
+* **[!UICONTROL Success]**: The updated channel surface has been verified and can be selected to create messages.
-* **[!UICONTROL Failed]**: One or several checks have failed during the message surface update verification.
+* **[!UICONTROL Failed]**: One or several checks have failed during the channel surface update verification.

 Each status is detailed below.